This mini vanilla cake recipe features two light and tender 6-inch mini cakes sandwiched together with creamy brown butter frosting.

 - Bring a pot of water (with 1 inch of water) to a simmer.

-- With the mixer on medium-high speed, feed in the solidified brown butter, followed by the rest of the butter, a cube at a time.
-Allow the butter to incorporate fully before adding the next cube.
-At this point, the frosting can suddenly appear split or curdled and look like cottage cheese.
-Just keep beating the mixture until it comes together into a thick and cohesive buttercream.
-This can take a lot of beating so don't give up if it doesn't seem to come together - it will.
+- At this point, the frosting can suddenly appear split or curdled and look like cottage cheese.
+Just keep beating the mixture until it becomes a thick and cohesive buttercream.
+This can take a lot of beating, so don't give up if it doesn't seem to come together - it will.
 Keep beating it until it no longer looks greasy.

 Frosting the cake